taogen-docs/technical-interview-questions/interview-technical-questions/java/java-data-access-mybatis-interview-questions.md

 Dynamic SQL can deal with:

-- to conditionally concatenate strings of SQL together.
+- to **conditionally concatenate strings** of SQL together.
 - making sure not to forget spaces or to omit a comma at the end of a list of columns.

 The Dynamic SQL elements should be familiar to anyone who has used JSTL or any similar XML based text processors.
 In previous versions of MyBatis, there were a lot of elements to know and understand.
 MyBatis 3 greatly improves upon this, and now there are less than half of those elements to work with.
-MyBatis employs powerful OGNL based expressions to eliminate most of the other elements:
+MyBatis employs powerful OGNL based expressions to eliminate most of the other elements.

+The Dynamic SQL elements:

 - if
 - choose (when, otherwise)